- Foster with us

 - The fostering process

 - Fostering FAQs

 Children from all backgrounds might need the love and support of a foster carer at some time.
 But this is especially true of child refugees or unaccompanied asylum-seeking children.

 Children from all backgrounds might need the love and support of a foster carer at some time.
 But this is especially true of child refugees or unaccompanied asylum-seeking children (sometimes referred to as UASC).

-The Home Office definition of unaccompanied asylum-seeking children is: children who are outside their country of origin to seek asylum in the United Kingdom, are separated from parents and relatives, and are not in the care of someone who is responsible for doing so.
+The Home Office’s definition of an unaccompanied asylum-seeking child is: 'children outside their country of origin to seek asylum in the United Kingdom, are separated from parents and relatives, and are not in the care of someone responsible for doing so.'

-UASC have the right to a school place, they need access to medical appointments and counselling services as well as a safe and stable household.
+UASC have the right to a school place.
+They need access to medical appointments, counselling services, and a safe and stable household.

-But with our support and effort he has managed to turn his life around.
-He attended the school and is doing really well.
-He is planning to go to the college next September.
-We are proud of him as he has a real future ahead of him."
+But, with our support and effort, he has managed to turn his life around.
+He attended school and is doing well.
+He is planning to go to college next September.
+We are proud of him, and he has a real future ahead of him.

 Short-term fostering is when a child or young person temporarily lives with a foster carer.
 At the same time, longer-term preparations are established for their fostering or when the time is right for them to return to the care of their birth family.